GatorIncubator/gatorgrouper/README.md

 and `pyenv global 3.7.2`.

-After you finish this process, you should be able to type `python --version` and get 'Python 3.7.2` or other version after `Python 3.6.8` in your terminal.
+After you finish this process, you should be able to type `python --version` and get `Python 3.7.2` or other version after `Python 3.6.8` in your terminal.

 ## Initial Setup